Daemondeal/sha3-core-driver/HardwarePlatform/README.md

 |`OUTPUT14`|`0x48`|
 |`OUTPUT15`|`0x4C`|

-It can output SHA3 hashes of varying sizes, according to the `C_SHA3_SIZE` parameter.
+It can output SHA3 hashes of varying sizes, based on the appropriate bits in the control register.

 ## Control Register